 History Week 2023.
 ONLINE/IN-PERSON:

-ONLINE/IN-PERSON: These ideas can be online or in-person events.
-As we saw in 2020/2021, our members embraced online event production, in many cases increasing their audiences way beyond their expectations.
+Members are invited to stage online or in-person events.
+As we have seen over the last few years, our members embraced online event production and have also been staging in-person events, as health authorities have advised, in many cases increasing their audiences way beyond their expectations.
 If you want further information about how you can stage your event online, please visit our History Week Online page which provides a wealth of information.
-You can also check out our History Week 2020 Report, which can be accessed via the button at the top of this page.

 What is History Week?